 City of Bridgeport COVID-19 Response

-• Wear a mask or other face covering-- this is now a State and local requirement.
+- Wear a mask or other face covering.
+This is now a State and local requirement.
 Click here for more information.
-Face coverings or higher level of protection is required when in public or wherever close contact is unavoidable
+Face coverings or a higher level of protection is required when in public or wherever close contact is unavoidable.

 Please do not go to a doctor’s office or emergency department in person without calling ahead and speaking to a health care provider.

 "How We Feel" App

 Download the How We Feel to provide the medical community with critical health information needed to understand the spread of COVID-19.

 Through the How We Feel app or online, users anonymously self-report basic health information once a day.
 The data is provided to leading medical institutions so they can better spot emerging outbreaks, identify at-risk populations, and determine the efficacy of public health measures such as social distancing.